Tin Tun

 Tin Tun (တင်ထွန်း, /my/) (born 20 November 1944 in Rangoon) is a formerly jailed Burmese political dissident, Olympic boxer, and one of the pioneers of the now-extinct Scouting movement in that country, imprisoned under the Publishing and Printing Act in July 1993 for possessing a copy of the Khit Pyaing (New Era) Journal, a banned news magazine published by exiled activists.

 Tin Tun represented the Union of Burma Boy Scouts in the five-man Far East Scout Advisory Committee (FESAC), which later became the Asia-Pacific Region.

 Tin Tun represented Burma at the 1964 Summer Olympics in Tokyo and at the 1968 Summer Olympics in Mexico City.

 1964 Olympic results

-Below is the record of Tin Tun, a Burmese featherweight boxer whco competed at the 1964 Tokyo Olympics:
+Below is the record of Tin Tun, a Burmese featherweight boxer who competed at the 1964 Tokyo Olympics: